SBA Loans for Startups: The Essential Guide

 Subsets of the 7(a) loan include Express loans, Export loans, and CAPLines of credit.
 It’s the most versatile loan in the program, and borrowers can use the loan proceeds for almost any business purpose.

-However, most lenders that offer SBA 7(a) loans only work with companies that have a minimum of two years in business.
+However, most lenders that offer SBA 7(a) loans typically work with companies that have been in business for a minimum of two years.
 In addition, you’ll generally need a good to excellent credit score (650-700+) and high annual revenue.

-Some lenders would accept SBA 7(a) loan applications from a startup or newer business, but it would most likely be for the 7(a) small loan or Express loan.
+Some lenders accept SBA 7(a) loan applications from startups or newer businesses, but it is most likely for the 7(a) small loan or Express loan.

 The SBA 7(a) small loan has a maximum borrowing amount of $350,000, while the SBA Express loan caps out at $500,000.